badass-techie/eShopOnSteroids/README.md

     The fourth column is the load balancer's address.
 Go to the AWS EC2 Console's Load Balancer feature and verify that the load balancer has been created. ![Elastic Load Balancer](./diagrams/aws-elb.png)

 You can now access the application at port 8080 with the hostname as the load balancer's address.
-You can also access the admin services with their respective ports.
+You can also access the observability services with their respective ports.

 To tear down the infrastructure, run the following commands: